All Saints Appley Bridge is a Church of England (Anglican) Church. We are part of the Diocese of Blackburn.

 Ann Edwards

-A former church warden, Ann Edwards is an experienced member of PCC who makes many contributions to our church.
+A former church warden, Ann Edwards makes many contributions to our church.
 She is the leader of our pastoral team and often visits people who are unable to attend church.

-Ann is also the leader of the Appley Bridge All Saints’ Branch of Mothers’ Union and she organises the monthly meetings which are held in church.
+Ann is also the leader of the Appley Bridge All Saints’ Branch of Mothers’ Union and she organises their monthly meetings .
 She also organises our intercessions rota and occasionally leads prayers.
-She also organises some of our charitable collections.
+She organises some of our charitable collections.

 Ann also acts as verger for funerals and oversees our Garden of Remembrance.